Funeral Service (A.A.S.)

 Candidates for the associate degree or the certificate in Funeral Service Education must meet the requirements for graduation of the college.
 In addition, students enrolled in the Funeral Service Education program leading to the associate degree or the certificate must progress in meeting the requirements of their program according to the following policy:

 - Students must complete all of their required classes with a "C" or better.
 Students may repeat a specific Funeral Service Education course one time to achieve a grade of "C" or better.
 Students who need to repeat a Funeral Service Education course are required to submit an appeal to the Funeral Service Education Department.

 - Students must have acceptable health status that allows required performance within the practicum or clinical environment.
 Students must inform the Funeral Service Education program of any pre-existing conditions that could interfere with completion of the embalming practicum class.

 - If the student plans on working in South Carolina, they are allowed to complete their two year apprenticeship concurrently while attending Piedmont Technical College.

-- Students must obtain a Student Permit from the South Carolina State Board of Funeral Service prior to enrolling in the Funeral Service Education program.
+- Students must obtain a Student Permit from the South Carolina State Board of Funeral Service.
 Failure to obtain the Student Permit will limit your ability to complete certain classes within the program.